 The importance of total contact orthotics has been demonstrated in several well done studies.
 In particular, a 1996 study by GF Kogler tested a series of five different orthotics by placing them under cadaver feet and then applying a load to the foot, Figure 3.
 A strain gauge was put into the plantar fascia to measure how much tension was relieved by each type of orthotic.
 Kogler’s experimental apparatus is shown at right.
 Kogler showed definitively that orthotics that conformed closely to the arch of the foot (higher arched orthotics) best decreased tension in the plantar fascia.
 In fact, two of the lower arched orthotics actually increased tension in the plantar fascia.

 If you need orthotics for plantar fasciitis, you want to be absolutely sure that they are made correctly and conform almost air tight to your arch.

 Keys to Making Proper Plantar Fasciitis Orthotics:

 - A non-weightbearing cast or laser scan of the foot should be done.
-Weightbearing casts (often using foam boxes) and walking across a scanner have been shown in several studies to be ineffective methods to make an orthotic used to treat plantar fasciitis (references X- X below).
-Learn more here about how your foot should be casted for orthotics.
+Weightbearing casts (often using foam boxes) and walking across a scanner have been shown in several studies to be ineffective methods to make an orthotic used to treat plantar fasciitis 1-5.
+Learn how your foot should be casted for orthotics.